DylanNguyenPham/CS449_Project/README.md

 A Python-based implementation of the classic English Peg Solitaire game featuring a custom graphical user interface and interactive customization options.

 ---
-# To use Program
+# To use Program/ before Using Command
- Use command pip install pygame
+pip install pygame

 ## 🛠️ Project Decisions & Technical Stack